1988 National Soccer League (Canada) season: Overview

 Significant reforms were unanimously approved by the board of directors at the annual general meeting on January 23, 1988.
 Changes included an increase in club membership due to the return of a reserve division, which required each member to field a reserve team.
-The newly formed division would serve as a developmental platform for younger players and provide the senior teams with a larger resource of talent.
-The league's playing format was revised with the elimination of the postseason system with the winner of the regular season determining the overall champion.
-The First Division retained the majority of members from the previous season except for Nacional Latino and Toronto International.
+The newly formed division would serve as a developmental platform for younger players and provide the senior teams with a larger pool of talent.
+The league's playing format was revised with the elimination of the postseason system, with the winner of the regular season determining the overall champion.
+The First Division retained the majority of members from the previous season, except for Nacional Latino and Toronto International.

-The league organized a friendly tournament named the Friendship Cup which involved Toronto Croatia, Toronto Italia, and Windsor Wheels in a series of matches against Cosenza and Palermo F.C. of Italy.
+The league organized a friendly tournament named the Friendship Cup, which involved Toronto Croatia, Toronto Italia, and Windsor Wheels in a series of matches against Cosenza and Palermo F.C. of Italy.
 Toronto Italia would defeat Cosenza in the finals to win the tournament title.
 The league continued its collaboration with the Quebec National Soccer League (LNSQ) to form a national championship by providing their league and league cup winners to crown a national champion.